 Latest updates:

-I have two new papers available on LingBuzz: Arguments in Spanish are not uniformly DPs (to appear in the WCCFL 41 Proceedings) and Reference to singular kinds in Germanic and Romance (to appear in the 2023 CLA Proceedings).
+I have two new papers available on LingBuzz: Arguments in Spanish are not uniformly DPs (to appear in the WCCFL 41 Proceedings) and Pronominal structure and the third-person gap in Spanish (to appear in the WCCFL 42 Proceedings).